burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. Line splicing.
 Joining strings through the backslash character.

-4. Replace comments by white space.
+4. Replace comments with white space.

 5. Split program text by preprocessor tokens.
-Mostly like the tokens used by the C compiler, except difference e.g. `##` token concatenation operator is invalide token for operator in valid C/C++ program.
+Mainly like the tokens used by the C compiler, except for differences e.g. `##` token concatenation operator is an invalid token for the operator in a valid C/C++ program.

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
-For detais about available preprocessor language please read [2, p.43] or documentation for any de-facto standart toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).
+For details about available preprocessor language, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

 # Compiler role Briefly.
-Compiler compiles the code and convert it Assembly instructions for target processor and target assembler syntax.
+The compiler compiles the code and converts it into Assembly instructions for the target processor and target assembler syntax.

-# Compiler role under the Zoom.
+# Compiler role under Zoom.

-## Lexical analyzis
+## Lexical analysis

 Lexical analysis of the program by splitting the program into.
 An important part is that the C/C++ compiler always tries to assemble the longest token (in terms of the number of single characters) by processing the text from left to right, even if the result is an unbuildable program.